Broward County Farm Bureau School Garden Award

 Farm Bureau gives this opportunity:

 More ideas!
 Work with a local supermarket and have a possible display of your class project in the produce section.
-Follow through with continuing processing of your harvest by studying how the commodity is/was processed and used.
+Follow through with continued processing of your harvest by studying how the commodity is/was processed and used.